-“Product no.” field will be autopopulated with serial numbers.
-If you have previously designated product serial numbers of your own, you may replace it with those numbers before saving the entry.
-But keep in mind that values in Product no. field should be unique/ key values.
+“Product no.” field will be auto-populated with serial numbers.
+If you have previously designated product serial numbers of your own, you may replace them with those numbers before saving the entry.
+But keep in mind that values in the Product no. field should be unique/ key values.

 “Category” field is a multiple selection field.
 Only by choosing the “Sales Product” option will the data show in this sheet.